4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Yala Safari jeep hire

-You can organise to share a jeep in Yala with other people, to split jeep costs if needed.
+You can organise to share a jeep in Yala with other people to split the jeep costs if needed.

-We wanted our own jeep so that we could get the best possible wildlife shots, without spoiling other people’s view of the animals.
+We wanted our own jeep to get the best possible wildlife shots without spoiling other people’s view of the animals.

 In total, jeep hire and Yala Park entry cost around £55 for both of us.